-Though stable angina is less serious condition both types of angina are the symptom of underlying heart disease.
+Though stable angina is less serious condition both the types of angina are a symptom of underlying heart disease.

 - Emotional stress and physical activity